Mint Fat Bombs

 Notes

-For Vitamix (or Blendtec) owners, there is no need to melt the coconut oil.
+• For Vitamix (or Blendtec) owners, there is no need to melt the coconut oil.
 Simply place all ingredients in the blender and process until smooth.
-You will find that making it in the Vitamix yields a fudge with a lighter green color and a somewhat smoother texture.
+Making these fat bombs in a high-speed blender makes them smoother and gives them a lighter color.

 Nutritional information is provided as a courtesy and is merely an approximation.
 Optional ingredients are not included and when there is an alternative, the primary ingredient is typically used.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts since they have been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.